Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> name

-It is the `name` of the AutoConnectInput element and matches the name attribute of the input tag.
+It is the `name` of the AutoConnectInput element and matches the name attribute, the id attribute of the input tag.
 It also becomes the parameter name of the query string when submitted.

 ### <i class="fa fa-caret-right"></i> value